lanimall/j2ee_messaging_apps/README.md

 * dist/SimpleJmsSend.ear
 * dist/SimpleJmsConsume.ear

-#### Configuration Pre-requisites before deploying the apps on the Application Server
+#### Configuration pre-requisites before deploying the apps on the Application Server

 The application built in the previous stage requires some JCA Resource Adapter resources to be created on the application server.
 While all the resource names can be easily modified, for the purpose of this quick start, the default apps require the following resources: